PolusAI/image-tools/formats/tabular-converter-plugin/README.md

 # Tabular Converter (v0.1.0)

-This WIPP plugin allows analysts to convert various file formats received by researchers into Arrow Feather File Format (V2).
-This plugin supports the following file extensions:
+This WIPP plugin allows researches to convert the tabular data to various vaex supported file formats.
+This plugin supports the following file extensions are convertable into Arrow Feather File Format (V2):
 - `fcs`
 - `csv`
 - `hdf5`
 - `fits`
 - `parquet`
 - `feather`

+However  Arrow Feather File Format (V2) is convertable to all other file extensions except `fcs` and `fits`.
+The supported for other file extensions will be added in future.

 Contact [Kelechi Nina Mezu](mailto:nina.mezu@nih.gov), [Hamdah Shafqat Abbasi](mailto:hamdahshafqat.abbasi@nih.gov) for more information.